stayingqold/Poll-Bot/README.md

 Create a reaction poll by typing '+poll _____’.
 Poll Bot will automatically add the reactions 👍, 👎, and 🤷

-Create a multi reaction poll type poll: {title} [option 1] [option 2] [option 3] Add '+duration {hours}:{minutes}' to the message if you want the poll to end automatically (with*out* the {}).
-When the poll ends, the bot will send a message with a pie plot with the answers given in the channel of the poll.
+Create a multi reaction poll type poll: {title} [option 1] [option 2] [option 3]
 ## Requirements

 - Python 3.5.3+